Attracting Gen Z talent with ESG [Downloadable ESG guide]

 • Transparent reporting: ESG fosters accountability and transparency in reporting, building trust with stakeholders.

-ESG: A brief history and timeline
+ESG: a brief history and timeline

 Corporate Social Responsibility (CSR) was first developed by American economist Howard Bowen in 1953 and became widely adopted by companies in the early 1970s, following the introduction of the concept of the 'social contract' by the Committee for Economic Development in 1971.
 This concept posited that companies are established with the public's consent and, therefore, are responsible for giving back to society.